limi/limi.github.io/_posts/2013-10-08-checkboxes.md

 ***

 What have we learned?
 There are a lot of options in our products that are used by very few people, and some of them can have *disastrous* effects.
-We’re trying to design software that can be used by everyone&#8202;&mdash;&#8202;that also means we have to keep them safe and not make it so easy to break a product they rely on every day.
-None of these are put there with malicious intent&#8202;&mdash;&#8202;some of them  even made sense at the time&#8202;&mdash;&#8202;but it’s time for us to do some scrubbing and cleaning of the Firefox settings.
+We’re trying to design software that can be used by everyone — that also means we have to keep them safe and not make it so easy to break a product they rely on every day.
+None of these are put there with malicious intent — some of them  even made sense at the time — but it’s time for us to do some scrubbing and cleaning of the Firefox settings.

 What about the product that *you* are building?
 Is it time to take a fresh look at what kind of options you include?